How To Restore Disk Image Backups To EC2 With Partitions Over 1TB

-Image-based backup plans were designed to help customers protect their Windows computers.
-It integrates with Microsoft VSS technology (Windows Shadow copy) and guarantees transactionally consistent backup.
-It allows administrators to exclude unwanted files in certain partitions and the partitions themselves from being restored.
+Image-based backups were designed to help customers protect their Windows computers.
+Image-based backup uses the Microsoft VSS technology (Volume Shadow Copy) and guarantees transactionally consistent backup.
+This allows administrators to exclude unwanted files in certain partitions and the partitions themselves from being restored.
 Backup can be restored as an EC2 instance (AWS Virtual Machine), but having partitions of over 1Tb can prevent this action and cause the following error message in the CloudBerry Backup console (or log files): selected partitions exceed 1TB in size.
 This is an artificial limitation due to the nature of the restoration procedure.

-There are several scenarios, all of which are based on the CloudBerry restoration options.
+There are several scenarios, all of which are based on the CloudBerry restore options.

 You have Image Based backup with boot disk over 1 Tb.